Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 # Battery pack of your choice

-# Batteries (7 volts or higher / Amperiige of your choice.
+# Batteries (7 volts or higher / Amperige of your choice but I recommend 18500 MAh in total.

 # Jumper leads